 Published in 2017

-We are obviously biased but we think this is the best book about swinging.
-This swinging guide explains how to safeguard relationships, discreetly find swingers, set boundaries, while still adding in the excitement of consensual non-monogamy to your life.
-The book shares personal stories and detailed tips to help you make the best choices for your own personal relationship when you are thinking about swinging.
-The best part of this swingers book is that its free on this site.
+We are obviously biased, but we think this is the best book about swinging.
+This swinging guide explains how to safeguard relationships, discreetly find swingers, set boundaries, all while still adding in the excitement of consensual non-monogamy to your life.
+The book shares personal stories and detailed tips to help you make the best choices for your own personal relationship when thinking about swinging.
+The best part of this swingers book is that it’s free on this site.
 Amazon Link

 The Ethical Slut – A Practical Guide to Polyamory, Open Relationships, and Other Freedoms in Sex and Love